 The regional ombudsman receives calls and investigates complaints related to residents in long-term care facilities.
 Complaints range from abuse, neglect and exploitation to quality of care issues.
 To contact the Regional LTC Ombudsman please call (803) 376-5389 or toll free at 1-800-391-1185.
 For more information on the CMCOG Long Term Care Ombudsman Program, please click here.
 To learn more about our new Volunteer Ombudsman Program, please click here.

-The Older Americans Act requires that a multi-year comprehensive area plan be developed for the planning and service area and submitted to the Lieutenant Governor’s Office on Aging (our state unit on aging).
-The White House Conference on Aging reports, 1990 Census data, needs assessment surveys, service delivery waiting lists and current service levels are used to project the need for service.
+The Older Americans Act requires that a multi-year comprehensive area plan be developed for the planning and service area and submitted to the SC Department Office on Aging.
+The White House Conference on Aging reports, 2020 Census data, needs assessment surveys, service delivery waiting lists and current service levels are used to project the need for service.
 The Area Plan also requires that staff coordinate with other service organizations, engage in program development when needed, provide training and technical assistance to service providers and serve as the quality assurance component for contracted services.
 A public hearing is conducted and the Regional Aging Advisory Committee and CMCOG Board approves the final document.
 The area plan is updated annually each spring.
 The Area Plan can be viewed by clicking here.
-The Regional Budget Plan for Aging Services can be viewed by clicking here.

 1994 – Dave C. Waldrop, Jr. Senior Center (Newberry) 1995 – Capital Senior Center (Richland and Lexington County) 1998 – Pine Ridge Senior Center (Lexington County) 2001 – Swansea Senior Center 2002 – Winnsboro Senior Center (Fairfield County) 2003 – Gilbert Multi-Purpose Center 2007 – Batesburg-Leesville Center 2011 – Lexington Senior Center (new addition)

-I-Care is a program provided by the Central Midlands Area Agency on Aging to seniors on a variety of issues such as insurance counseling, assistance and referral.
+SHIP is a program provided by the Central Midlands Area Agency on Aging to seniors on a variety of issues such as insurance counseling, assistance and referral.
 Information is also available regarding the Medicare Program, the dangers of Medicare fraud, the Modernization Act of 2003 (Prescription Drugs Programs), Medigap information and Medicaid programs.
 For more information on I-Care, contact Shelia Bell-Ford (803) 376-5390 Ext.
 309, or JaJuana Davis (803) 376-5390 Ext.
 312.

 Information, Referral and Assistance Specialists (IR&As) are trained to assist in locating and accessing the most appropriate community resources available for the physical and mental health needs of the elderly population.
 This includes providing information and linkage with service providers, advocacy assistance when needed, and follow-up when necessary.
-For more information on CMCOG’s Information, Referral and Assistance Program, contact Carol Boykin (803)-376-5390.
+For more information on CMCOG’s Information, Referral and Assistance Program, contact A. Davis (803)-376-5390 Ext.
+333

 The Area Agency on Aging Respite Programs are for those caregivers providing care at home for a loved one or family member.
 These respite programs can be used to hire someone to help assist the caregiver with his/her loved one’s care and provide much needed relief.
 Respite can be provided by an agency, facility or adult day care as well as an individual.